isc-projects/kea/doc/sphinx/arm/hooks-perfmon.rst

 #. process_completed - Server has constructed the response and is ready to send it

 This list is likely to expand over time.
 It will also be possible for hook developers to add their own events.
-This will be detailed in a future release in t.
+This will be detailed in a future release.

 Passive Event Logging
 ~~~~~~~~~~~~~~~~~~~~~